LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/linux/install-ubuntu.md

 Follow these steps to install an [on-premises](../index.md) instance of [Grant ID](../../index.md) on an Ubuntu Server.

+Before you start, make sure you have completed the steps outlined on [Planning before installation](../index.md#planning).

 [!include[Install ASP.NET Core Runtime 2.1](../../../includes/linux/ubuntu/install-aspnetcore-21.md)]

 ## Install Nginx